xe1phix/Xe1phix-ParrotLinux-Public-Kiosk-Project/Xe1phix-[Cheatsheets]/Community-[Cheatsheets]/[PayloadsAllTheThings]-Cheatsheets/Active Directory Attack.md

 GPO are stored in the DC in `\\<domain.dns>\SYSVOL\<domain.dns>\Policies\<GPOName>\`, inside two folders **User** and **Machine**.
 If you have the right to edit the GPO you can connect to the DC and replace the files.
 Planned Tasks are located at `Machine\Preferences\ScheduledTasks`.

-:warning: Domain members refresh group policy settings every 90 minutes by default but it can locally be forced with the following command: `gpupdate /force`.
+:warning: Domain members refresh group policy settings every 90 minutes with a random offset of 0 to 30 minutes but it can locally be forced with the following command: `gpupdate /force`.

-#### Find vulnerable GPO
+### Find vulnerable GPO

 Look a GPLink where you have the **Write** right.